Chia-Wei-Wu/training-gptoss/README.md

 Use the **[Multilingual-Thinking](https://huggingface.co/datasets/HuggingFaceH4/Multilingual-Thinking)** dataset, converted to **Harmony conversation format**.

 Fine-tune GPTOSS using **LoRA** for efficient training.
-Submit your training job with Slurm:
+Submit your training job with Slurm.

 ```bash
 sbatch job_tf.slurm            # using train_tf.py